What I stand for

 by uniting each other’s strengths into creativity we can reach outcomes largely greater than the sum of OUR individual parts.

-Diversity, equity, and inclusion are more than ever at the cornerstone of our society.
-As educators of future generations, we cannot be observers, we must instead be the leaders in the effort to combat obscurantism and racism AND promote a more respectful, fair, open-minded, and kind society
+As educators of future generations, we cannot be observers, we must instead be the leaders in the effort to combat obscurantism and racism AND promote a more respectful, fair, open-minded, and kind society.

-The University of Oregon, and thus our lab, was built and operates on the traditional land of the Kalapuya people.
-Most descendants of the Kalapuya people are now citizens of the Confederated Tribes of Grand Ronde.
+The University of Alabama at Birmingham, and thus our lab, was built and operates on the traditional land of the Muscogee Creek and Shawnee People.
 I am deeply grateful for their hospitality and recognize their culture and original ownership of the land we work on.

 I stand behind and I am an ally to other movements and actions such as: